Carpal tunnel syndrome (CTS) ranges from mild to severe. Appropriate treatment can often restore function in the hand and wrist and relieve symptoms.

-Oral corticosteroid medication may decrease inflammation and swelling, which will help to reduce pressure on the median nerve.
-Corticosteroid medication may also be injected into the wrist.
-Injections seem to work better than oral corticosteroids for CTS.
+Oral corticosteroid medication may decrease inflammation and swelling, which might help to reduce pressure on the median nerve.
+Corticosteroid medication is also available as an injection into the wrist.
+Injections seem to be more effective than oral corticosteroids for CTS.

-There is a lack of evidence to support the use of nonsteroidal anti-inflammatory drugs (NSAIDs) to treat CTS.
+No significant evidence supports the use of non-steroidal anti-inflammatory drugs (NSAIDs) to treat CTS.

-Conventional treatments for CTS should be carried out under the guidance of a doctor.
+Conventional treatments for CTS should take place under the guidance of a doctor.

-If CTS develops during pregnancy, the symptoms usually go away 6 to 12 weeks after giving birth.
+For people who develop CTS during pregnancy, symptoms usually resolve 6 to 12 weeks after giving birth.
 Some specialists recommend putting a splint on the wrist while sleeping.

-Sometimes, if the median nerve is severely compressed, there may be nerve damage or muscle wasting that requires further treatment.
+Sometimes, if severe compression is occurring on the median nerve, it may be causing nerve damage or muscle wasting that requires further treatment.

-Surgery may be recommended if CTS is severe, and if non-surgical treatments do not help.
+The treating doctor may recommend surgery if CTS is severe and if non-surgical treatments do not help.
 Surgical treatment of CTS does appear to have the best outcome.
 Studies have shown that 6 to 12 months after surgery, CTS improves more than it would with just a splint or some other non-surgical treatment.

-Surgery for CTS involves cutting the ligament that presses on the median nerve.
-After surgery, the ligament slowly grows back together, leaving more room for the nerve.
+CTS surgery involves cutting the ligament that presses on the median nerve.
+After surgery, the ligament slowly grows back, leaving more room for the nerve.

 The two types of surgery available for CTS are:

-- Open surgery: A single incision is made over the palm-side of the wrist.
-A cut is made through the ligament to release the pressure on the nerve.
+- Open surgery: The surgeon makes a single incision over the palm side of the wrist.
+They will then make a cut through the ligament to release the pressure on the nerve.

-- Endoscopic surgery: A small scope-like device with a tiny attached camera called an endoscope is passed through small incisions in the wrist area to cut the ligament.
+- Endoscopic surgery: The surgeon passes an endoscope, a small scope-like device with a tiny, attached camera, through small incisions in the wrist area to cut the ligament.

-There may be less pain in the days or weeks following endoscopic surgery compared with open surgery.
-However, there are no long-term differences between the two methods.
+A person might feel less pain in the days or weeks following endoscopic surgery than a person who has just had open surgery.
+However, no long-term differences are noticeable between the two methods.

-After surgery, activities that might put a strain on the wrist should be avoided until recovery is complete.
+Avoid activities that might put a strain on the wrist after surgery until recovery is complete.
 Recovery may take a few weeks to several months.

-Some people may need to change jobs or to adjust duties to recover from CTS or after CTS surgery.
-With proper treatment, a return of CTS is rare, and most people recover completely.
+Some people may need to change jobs or to adjust occupational duties to recover from CTS or after CTS surgery.
+With appropriate treatment, a return of CTS is rare, and most people recover completely.